Convex Geometry and Duality of Over-parameterized Neural Networks: Main Results

 \subsubsection{Duality for finite width neural networks}

-The following theorem proves that weak duality holds for any finite width NN. \begin{theo} Suppose that the optimization problem \eqref{eq:problem_def2} is feasible, i.e., there exists a set $\theta$ such that $\f_{\theta}(\data)=\vec{y}$, then weak duality holds for \eqref{eq:problem_def2}. \end{theo} We now prove that strong duality holds for any feasible finite width NN with at most $n+1$ neurons. \begin{theo} Let $\{ \data,\vec{y}\}$ be a dataset such that the optimization problem \eqref{eq:problem_def2} is feasible and the width exceeds a critical threshold, i.e., $m \geq m^*$, where $m^*$ is the number of constraints active in the dual problem \eqref{eq:problem_dual} that obeys $m^* \leq n+1$.
-Then, strong duality holds for \eqref{eq:problem_def2}. \end{theo} Since strong duality holds for finite width NNs as proved in Theorem \ref{theo:strong_duality}, we can achieve the minimum of the primal problem in \eqref{eq:problem_def2} through the dual form in \eqref{eq:problem_dual}.
+The following theorem proves that weak duality holds for any finite width NN. \begin{theos} Suppose that the optimization problem \eqref{eq:problem_def2} is feasible, i.e., there exists a set $\theta$ such that $\f_{\theta}(\data)=\vec{y}$, then weak duality holds for \eqref{eq:problem_def2}. \end{theos} We now prove that strong duality holds for any feasible finite width NN, in which the number of neurons exceeds a critical number less than $n+1$. \begin{theos} Let $\{ \data,\vec{y}\}$ be a dataset such that the optimization problem \eqref{eq:problem_def2} is feasible and the width exceeds a critical threshold, i.e., $m \geq m^*$, where $m^*$ is the number of constraints active in the dual problem \eqref{eq:problem_dual} that obeys $m^* \leq n+1$.
+Then, strong duality holds for \eqref{eq:problem_def2}. \end{theos} Since strong duality holds for finite width NNs as proved in Theorem \ref{theo:strong_duality}, we can achieve the minimum of the primal problem in \eqref{eq:problem_def2} through the dual form in \eqref{eq:problem_dual}.
 Therefore, the NN architecture in \eqref{eq:2layer_function} can be globally optimized via a subset of extreme points defined in Corollary \ref{cor:extreme_points_optimality}.

 In the sequel, we first show that we can explicitly characterize the set of extreme points for some specific practically relevant problems.
 We then prove that strong duality holds for these problems.